xiaow6/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

     - For the first Conv: `28 * 28 * 16 * 1 * 1 * 192 = 2.5 Mil`
     - For the second Conv: `28 * 28 * 32 * 5 * 5 * 16 = 10 Mil`
     - So the total number are 12.5 Mil approx. which is so good compared to 120 Mil
-- A 1 x 1 Conv here is called Bottleneck `BN`.
+- A 1 x 1 Conv layer here is called Bottleneck `BN`.
-- It turns out that the 1 x 1 Conv won't hurt the performance.
+- It turns out that the 1 x 1 Conv won't hurt the performance but can save your computation resource.

+### Inception network (GoogleNet)

 - **Inception module**, dimensions reduction version:
   - ![](Images/14.png)
 - Example of inception model in Keras:
   - ![](Images/inception_block1a.png)

-### Inception network (GoogleNet)

 - The inception network consist of concatenated blocks of the Inception module.
 - The name inception was taken from a *meme* image which was taken from **Inception movie**
 - Here are the full model: